 Zero To Thrive Translational Network

-Zero to Thrive is an initiative that seeks to promote family health and resilience from pregnancy through early childhood through research, education, partnership, and service.
-Goals are to engage university and community stakeholders to connect systems of care and enhance positive health outcomes and promote well-being for young children in the State of Michigan who are facing early life stress and adversity (e.g., growing up in poverty; facing trauma).
+Zero to Thrive is an initiative to promote family health and resilience from pregnancy through early childhood through research, education, partnership, and service.
+Goals are to engage university and community stakeholders to connect systems of care to enhance health and well-being for young children in Michigan facing early life stress and adversity (e.g., growing up in poverty; experiencing trauma).
 Dr. Miller is Steering Committee Chair of the Zero to Thrive Translational Network, which brings together individuals across the University of Michigan (Public Health, Psychiatry, Nursing, Social Work, Education, Public Policy, Law School, Pediatrics, OB/GYN) who conduct translational work focused on pregnancy, infancy, and/or early childhood.
 Zero to Thrive Psychiatry leads are Dr. Katherine Rosenblum and Dr. Maria Muzik.

 To learn more, see our paper on Relational Health in the Child-Serving Ecosystem and work from the lab featured on the UM SPH blog the Pursuit.
 Click here to explore Rapid Response Talks sponsored by the Zero to Thrive Translational Network.